 Dinner was at the Machine Shed, an iconic Des Moines/Urbandale restaurant with huge servings of comfort food.

 Machine Shed was near our hotel for the next two nights: Wildwood Lodge.
 The hotel had a cabin theme throughout it, especially in the cozy lobby.

 The kids, as always, loved the pool the most.

-Day 2 – More time in Des Moines
+Day 2 – Des Moines outdoors